-- Master of Arts (M.A.) in Global Affairs and Master of Advanced Studies (M.A.S.) in Global Affairs & Joint Degrees offered with the Yale Schools of Forestry and Environmental Studies, Law, Management, and Public Health
+- Master of Arts (M.A.) in Global Affairs and Master of Advanced Studies (M.A.S.) in Global Affairs & Joint Degrees offered with the Yale Schools of Environment, Law, Management, and Public Health

 - Info here

 Yale University Jackson Institute for Global Affairs’ MA occupies a unique place among international affairs graduate programs.
 Each candidate pursues an individualized course of study, taking advantage of resources from across the university.

 For students, this is a remarkable opportunity to study with renowned Yale faculty from all disciplines.
 Seminars with Senior Fellows--practitioners from the public and private sector--round out the rich offerings from which students may choose.
 Our small size and approach create a dynamic atmosphere as students become a resource to each other and a window to the diversity and complexity of the global affairs field.

 Over the course of the Jackson Institute’s two-year MA program, students build out their own portfolio and choose courses from across Yale’s graduate and professional schools.
 Students determine their core focus, not from a predetermined list, but from conversations with their course adviser and guidance from Jackson’s dedicated career adviser.
 Students also work closely with Jackson’s Career Services Office to identify a site for their summer experience, whether it takes place in D.C. or around the globe.

 In addition to financial support for summer experiences, research projects, and academic projects, Jackson students receive generous funding for their overall graduate studies.
 Most receive some level of fellowship support from the Jackson Institute or other sources at Yale.
 Some fellowships also include a stipend for living expenses.